Largs Pier Hotel

 Largs Pier Hotel is located on the corner of The Esplanade and Jetty Road in Largs Bay, South Australia.

-Opening
+History

 The Largs Pier Hotel opened in 1882 on the same day as the Largs Bay Railway and Pier.
 Believed to be 23 December according to The Port Adelaide Historical Society.

-Immigration

-From 1882 till around 1892 the Largs Pier was the primary port of call for New Australians travelling from Europe.
+From 1882 till around 1892 the Largs Pier was the primary port of call for new Australians travelling from Europe.
 Many of these immigrants spent their first nights in Australia at the hotel.